 The following steps need to be done for the docker.helloworld.ru and docker-ui.helloworld.ru subdomains:

-In section DevTools our site go to Docker Proxy Rules:
+In the DevTools our site go to Docker Proxy Rules:

 And add a rule to proxy incoming traffic to our container: